-The Founding Partners of Integration, Andrea Aun, Carlos Lima, Gilberto Sarian and Marcelo Berger, first met while all working at Andersen Consulting (now Accenture) in 1988.
+Andrea Aun, Carlos Lima, Gilberto Sarian, and Marcelo Berger, first met while all working at Andersen Consulting (now Accenture) in 1988.
+Hugo Ribeiro was working at Value Partners, a spin off from McKinsey, at that time.
 They immediately shared and bonded over their passion for the consulting profession.

-In 1990, Andersen Consulting underwent a transformation in its business and began to focus more on technology and Business Process Outsourcing.
-At this time, there was a drastic change in the type of work, day-to-day reality of the consultants, and the company’s relationship with its clients.
+In the 1990’s, Andersen Consulting underwent a transformation in its business and chose to focus its strategy towards technology and Business Process Outsourcing.
+Consequently, there was a drastic change in the type of work, day-to-day reality of the consultants, and the company’s relationship with its clients.
 Although this transition proved very successful for Andersen, it awoke a desire in Integration’s Founding Partners to open their own business.

-It was then that Andrea, Carlos, Gilberto and Marcelo joined together to analyze the consulting market.
-They made the decision to found Integration in 1995 in São Paulo, Brazil, and return to the type of work they really had a passion and vocation for: business consultancy.
+It was then that Andrea, Carlos, Gilberto, Hugo and Marcelo joined together to analyze the consulting market.
+They made the decision to found Integration in 1995 in São Paulo, Brazil, and return to the type of work they really had a passion and vocation for: management consultancy.
 While completing their analysis of the consulting market and assessing each other’s talents, they determined to position Integration as a strategy, management and operations consultancy, with a differential in implementation.

-The first challenge they faced was "How to implement?"
 Even though the idea and the theory were clear, no methodology existed for them to draw upon.
+That was not the typical role expected from a management consulting.
 Integration’s first client was essential in this sense, which is why the Founding Partners and Integration will always be grateful to Exxon Mobil.

-When this video testimonial was recorded, Renato Foltalva was Director at Exxon Mobil.
+When this video testimonial was recorded (2006), Renato Fontalva was Director at Exxon Mobil

-From that point on, Integration's way of implementing solutions began to generate talk, and result in recommendations from clients.
+From that point on, Integration's way of implementing solutions began generating positive endorsements and resulting in recommendations to new clients.
 These references allowed the company to grow at a rate of 77 percent annually through the late 1990s.